 - Latin America: Brazil, Mexico, and other Latin American markets.

-Total non-cash circulation is the sum of check, debit card, credit card, credit transfer, and direct debit transactions.
-Due to the numerous revisions in official data made by the sources, along with changes in reporting methodology by various countries, data for previous years may diverge from data initially reported in WPR 2015.
-Wherever official data was available, we used the latest data published, even if restated for previous years.
+Total non-cash transactions is the sum of check, debit card, credit card, credit transfer, and direct debit transactions.
+Due to the numerous revisions in official data made by the sources, along with changes in reporting methodology by various countries, data for previous years may diverge from data initially reported in WPR 2014.
 Wherever data was unavailable or substantially different, data were estimated on a linear basis.
+There were no major changes in methodology, and for all other countries, we used the latest data published, even if restated for previous years.

-The non-cash transactions estimations for 2015 were calculated using our forecast model, which has been further enhanced since WPR 2015 as part of our ongoing improvements to size up-to-date trends for our readers, despite the delays in publication of official data.
-The model is bottom-up, and takes into account factors such as historical growth rates of non-cash instruments at a country-level, the local regulatory environment, and certain macroeconomic factors that can affect the growth of non-cash payments in a region.
-Also, while most markets have not published actual 2015 numbers till now, we have carried out ‘sense-checks’ with available 2015 numbers that were released in Q2 2016 in order to further validate our estimates.
+The non-cash transactions estimations for 2014 were calculated using our forecast model, which has been further enhanced since WPR 2014 as part of our ongoing improvements to size up-to-date trends for our readers, despite the delays in publication of official data.
+The model is bottom-up, and takes into account factors such as historical growth rates of non-cash instruments at a country level, the local regulatory environment, and certain macroeconomic factors that can affect the growth of non-cash payments in a region.
+Also, while most markets have not published actual 2014 numbers at the time of going to print, we have carried out sense-checks with available 2014 numbers that were released in Q2 2015 in order to further validate our estimates.

-Our primary research for WPR 2016 included an online survey (sample size 107) that was distributed to industry participants across banks, non-bank FSIs, and corporates in June 2016.
-Executive interviews were also conducted.
-Findings from the survey and interviews have been incorporated in our analysis throughout the Report.
+In addition to executive interviews, our primary research for WPR 2015 included an online survey that was distributed to industry participants across banks, non-bank FSIs, IT and advisory firms (sample size, 411) in May 2015.
+Findings from the survey have been incorporated in our analysis throughout the report.